She wasn’t what you would call beautiful. She was just a red-haired

 close up.
 Her waist was extremely narrow.
 She walked on the balls

-of her feet, throwing her hips out in back; it was there to be looked
+of her feet, throwing her hips out in back; it was there to be

-at, and she must have known it.
+looked at, and she must have known it.

 "Out here, Mr. Ruxton."

-I grunted, and we came around the side of the house
+I grunted, and we came around the side of the

-where the path ended.
+to where the path ended.

-She paused, but didn’t turn, and said, "There
+She paused, but didn’t turn, and said,

+care of everything."
 Then she moved off again.

 I didn’t say anything.